jsrn/jsrn.github.io/uses.md

 - Algorithmic social media and attention economy platforms.
 They aren't built for you.
 That said, I still have accounts and I still check when people send me memes.
 - Platforms that lock away data that I will still be interested in after the platform stops existing.
 For example, I keep lists of books I've read and movies I've watched.
 I want to avoid a scenario where that information is only stored in Letterboxd and then Letterboxd disappears.

+## Previously used

+- A 104 key [WASD V2](https://www.wasdkeyboards.com/products/mechanical-keyboards.html) with MX Blues.
+It's big and clacky and I love it.
+In the time I've had this keyboard I've used the numpad maybe half a dozen times, so my next keyboard (if this trooper ever gives up) is going to be a slightly more compact model.

 List too boring?
 Check out [the inventory](/inventory).